IanPardoGarcia/RL-Agent-Medabot-Kabuto/README.md

 Place the **ROM** MedarotKabuto.gb and the initial save zero_state.state inside data/ before training.

 - **Hyperparameters** (learning rate, gamma, etc.) can be tuned in the scripts under training/.

+## 🐞 Troubleshooting

+- If you see a FileNotFoundError about the ROM or state: place `MedarotKabuto.gb` and `zero_state.state` inside the `data/` folder at the project root.
+- If PyBoy fails to start under Windows, try running the scripts from PowerShell or an administrator shell and ensure SDL dependencies are available (PyBoy docs have platform notes).

 ## 👨‍💻 Author